 The Program Manager at email@example.com

-6. Any other information regarding the candidate, for the attention of the organiser, must be entered in the Additional Information box at the bottom of the entry form, e.g. Candidate also participates in English Drama, etc.
+7. Any other information regarding the candidate for the attention of the convenor must be entered in the Additional Information-box on the entry form,

 PLEASE NOTE: EXTRA-MURAL ACTIVITIES ARE NOT CONSIDERED WHEN COMPILING A PROGRAM.

 PLEASE CHECK THE DATES OF THE SPECIFIC SECTION BEFORE ENTERING.